MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-inner.md

 :::image type="content" source="media/merge-queries-inner/inner-expand-field.png" alt-text="Screenshot of the expanded table options with the Country column selected.":::

-After performing this operation, you've create a table that looks like the following image.
+After performing this operation, the resulting table looks like the following image.

 :::image type="content" source="media/merge-queries-inner/inner-final-table-2.png" alt-text="Screenshot of the final table with Date, CountryID, Units, and Country column headers, and a single row of data for the country Panama.":::